 You can help prevent animal cruelty by talking to others about what to do if they see animal abuse or neglect.
 You can also help them better understand how to humanely train and care for their pets.

 When you see a neglected or abused animal, you can take action.
 Don't hesitate to help the helpless.
 You may be the only chance an animal has to end its suffering.

-For more information, or to report animal cruelty, please call the ARL's Cruelty Intervention Coordinator at (515) 284-6905 or e-mail the Cruelty Intervention Coordinator.
+For more information, or to report animal cruelty, please contact the ARL's Cruelty Intervention Coordinator at (515) 284-6905 or firstname.lastname@example.org.
 Your call could save a life.